 - Programme for the Endorsement of Forestry Certification (PEFC) certification.

 - Business Specific Environmental Management System accreditation that runs inline with ISO 14001.
 It means we’re continually committed to improving our systems around environmental performance with everything from water, energy, emissions and waste.

 - Membership of the Australian Packaging Covenant (a sustainable initiative that aims to encourage business to design more sustainable packaging, increase recycling rates and reduce packaging litter).

-The Ball & Doggett’s group environmental policy covers all company activities and sites within Australia, New Zealand and Hong Kong and includes Ball & Doggett (inc BJ Ball New Zealand), Kirby International, ICON Digital Media and API Foils.
+The Ball & Doggett’s group environmental policy covers all company activities and sites within Australia and New Zealand and includes Ball & Doggett (inc BJ Ball New Zealand) and Kirby International.
 Our sustainability aim is:

 - To work with Australian and international paper mills that have environmental management systems in place that meet or exceed the standards of internationally recognised accreditation systems.
 These systems organise and achieve continual improvement in aspects such as energy efficiency, waste reduction and pollution control.

 - To source and supply products that meet or exceed environmental and social standards and that also meet our customers’ print requirements.

 - Increasing supply of FSC®, PEFC, carbon neutral, post and pre consumer waste fibre and recycled stocks.